 KGCMC removed approximately 10,000 cy of material from the 960 Site and placed it in underground workings in 2003.
 An additional 5,000 cy of oxidized material and associated underlying soil were removed in 2004.
 In May and June of 2005, additional removal of road subbase production rock material was found and removed.
 Butressing material was brought in as fill to ensure road stability.
 The site was then recontoured and allowed to naturally reseed with native species.
 The 960 Site will continue to be monitored for water quality changes.
-This work was included as an objective and target project under KGCMC's Environmental Management System (EMS).

-Site 960 showed some elevated copper, zinc and cadmium concentrations in 2004.
+The 960 Site showed some elevated copper, zinc and cadmium concentrations in 2004.
 This was likely due to the removal of production rock from the area, which exposed some additional production rock materials in the base of the road.
 Post removal water quality data for the 960 showed a decrease in most metal concentrations, with close to an order of magnitude decrease in cadmium, nickel, manganese and zinc.
 This decrease is attributed to removal of the pyritic rock and to a lesser extent, dilution from surface drainage that now flows into the depression left by the excavation.
 This latter effect somewhat confounded comparative analysis with pre-removal data; however, late in 2005 much of the surface water was re-routed back into its natural drainage to the southwest.
-Water quality results in 2007 continued to be consistent with those from 2006.

-Localized iron staining persists, however pre- and post-removal monitoring data (Table 2.1) indicate that water quality has improved considerably.
-Monitoring will continue in 2008.
-In an effort to monitor the succession of volunteer species, KGCMC did not apply hydroseed to the reclaimed area.
+Localized iron staining persists, however pre- and post-removal monitoring data (Table 2.2) indicate that water quality has improved considerably.
+Monitoring will continue in 2009.
+In an effort to monitor the succession of volunteer species, HGCMC did not apply hydroseed to the reclaimed area.
 Ferns, moss and water tolerant grasses have colonized wet zones.
 Well drained areas remain free of vegetation, but gentle slopes have prevented erosion problems.

 Site 347 Before Removal After Removal 2007

 Parameter Unit 9/12/95 9/28/06 6/26/07

-рН s.u 6.1 7.6 7.76
+pН s.u 6.1 7.6 7.76

 Sulfate mg/l (tot) 1300 161 162

 Calcium mg/l (diss) 412 64 65.1

 Magnesium mg/l (diss) 164 21 21.6

 Iron mg/l (diss) 5.5 0.2 <.25

 Manganese mg/l (diss) 7.1 0.4 0.091

 Zinc mg/l (diss) 11 0.1 0.044

-Lead mg/l (diss) 0.004 <0.0001 <.0001
+Lead mg/l (diss) 0.004 < 0.0001 <.0001

 Nickel mg/l (diss) 0.3 0.005 0.004

-Table 2.2Effects of Removal of 960 Site Production Rock
+Table 2.2 Effects of Removal of 960 Site Production Rock